pSeven Enterprise deployment¶

 - The SMTP server connection port.
 There is no default, port number depends on your SMTP server type.

 The table below contains full details about the pSeven Enterprise network parameters.
-Note that certain ports are configurable, and certain components run conditionally - see the notes next to the table.
+Note that certain ports are configurable, and certain components run conditionally - see notes following the table.

 Component | Listen ports/protocols | Outbound connections |